If you’re passionate about taking action for positive change, you’ll have many opportunities at St. Edward’s.

 Creating Dialogue & Celebrating Diversity

 The Equity and Justice Council (EJC) is a student organization sponsored by Student Diversity and Inclusion that hosts events and discussions on campus around identity and equality, and action-oriented allyship.
-Last year’s events and webinars included the First-Gen Summit, We Dream Concert, Women in the Workplace, and Breaking Down the Black Lives Matter Movement.
+Last year’s events and webinars included the First-Gen Summit, Conchas and Coffee, Women's History Month Panel, Queer Student Welcome, The Baile, and Black Expo.
 Play a role in supporting social justice and making a difference.
 Get involved with EJC, and make your voice heard!

 Reckoning with the History of Slavery